-- 335. The NED Plan will provide risk management for the two most common sources of flood damage in the Study Area: Hurricanes and Nor'easters.
-The Line of Protection will be the first line of defense against surge and wave action during future coastal events.
-Extremely rare frequency coastal events where the stillwater level exceeds the 15.6 NGVD 1929 NED Plan design level (the 100-yr stillwater elevation + 3 ft.) such as a 500-yr Hurricane or an even more rare event, may cause damages to structures and life-safety risks that are comparable to those seen during Hurricane Sandy.
-Though the damages from overtopping surge may be similar to Sandy, the chance that the Line of Protection will be overtopped will drastically decrease with the implementation of the project, effectively reducing the risks to life and property within the study area. - 336.
-It, however, will not eliminate all flood related damages behind the Line of Protection.
+- 348. The NED Plan will provide risk management for the two most common sources of flood damage in the Study Area: Hurricanes and Nor'easters.
+The project alignment will be the first line of defense against surge and wave action during future coastal events.
+Extremely rare frequency coastal events where the stillwater level exceeds the +15.6 ft NGVD29 design elevation (the 1% flood stillwater elevation + 3 ft.) such as a 0.2% flood event or an even more rare event, may cause damages to structures and life-safety risks that are comparable to those seen during Hurricane Sandy.
+Though the damages from overtopping surge may be similar to Hurricane Sandy floodwater levels, the chance that the project alignment will be overtopped will drastically decrease with the implementation of the project, effectively reducing the risks to life and property within the study area. - 349.
+The NED Plan, however, will not eliminate all flood related damages behind the project alignment.
 There are a number of structures within the study area that are still at risk of being flooded above adjacent ground level due to interior run-off flooding during the with-project condition.
-Figure 42 shows the residual flooding along with restrictive and flowage easement for the study area.
+Figure 46 shows the residual flooding along with restrictive and flowage easement for the study area. - 350.
+Areas behind the project alignment may sometimes be flooded from interior runoff, seepage or other sources of inflow.
+Because the plant is at a higher elevation than adjacent areas, runoff is directed away from the WWTP and will pond in the lower lying areas when high stages block the stormwater outfalls.
+At the WWTP an additional source of flooding is overflow from the wastewater process during high storm tides, when the wastewater is blocked from the high surge conditions.
+The effects and flood damage associated with overtopping from the treatment process are part of the residual interior flood conditions. - 351.
+The solution to address the overflow of the wastewater under high surge conditions would be the construction of an effluent pumping system, likely consisting of pumps and a surge tank to overcome the hydrostatic pressure of tidal conditions and head loss through the outfall.
+In order for USACE to recommend the construction of an effluent pumping system, the costs of this system would need to be offset by the reduction in flooding damages that would accrue from the system.
+The District has evaluated the vulnerability of the plant, and the storm damages that would remain with the project alignment in-place.
+USACE has determined that the construction of an effluent pumping system to maintain discharge capacity against storm flood elevations for purposes of coastal storm risk management would not be economically supported based upon the cost of the effluent system and the reduced damages to the sewage treatment plant, and surrounding areas.
+It is recognized that an effluent pumping system would allow the WWTP to maintain operations and discharge capacity under high surge conditions and provide additional benefits beyond what the USACE can consider as coastal storm risk management benefits.
+The construction of an effluent pump, if undertaken by others would complement the existing storm risk management benefits of the project by further reducing the flooding damages and negative environmental effects that would continue to occur under high surge conditions.

-Figure 42 - Residual Flood Overview
+Figure 46 - Residual Flood Overview

-337. The counts of structures by frequency and Drainage Area that experience flooding at least above the adjacent grade in both the without and with-project conditions are presented in Table 30.
+352. The counts of structures by frequency and Drainage Area that experience flooding at least above the adjacent grade in both the without and with-project conditions are presented in Table 30.
 Table 31 shows the residual damage values by Economic Reach and Drainage Area.